eric-d-knowles/hist_w2v/README.md

 6. _Indexing_ ngrams by giving each a unique number.
 7. Create a _vocabulary file_ of the _N_ most common unigrams (1-grams) in the corpus, which can be used to prefilter a set of multigrams.
 8. Create _yearly files_ containing the ngrams and their number of occurrences in each year of the corpus.

+The raw ngram files, even after prefiltering, are large and numerous.
+Given the demands on storage space, RAM, and processors, **the code is intended for use on an HPC cluster**.
+I've incorporated parallel processing where possible and attempted to make the code relatively memory-efficient—although some scripts still use a great deal of RAM.
+In future updates, I'll try to optimize the code for smaller systems.